 But driven from the garden

-sang their own songs in the spring
+wore their own colours in the spring

 which is another thought on the contrasts of spring.
 Look around you for wild flowers and for the contrasts spring brings to light as you travel through this season.